FahimF/sd-gui/README.md

 ```

 If you closed the terminal or want to use the UI at some other point, you'd have to navigate back to where you have this repo (`sd-gui`) before you run the above command.

+## Known Issues

+* You get an error message saying: "[indices should be either on cpu or on the same device as the indexed tensor (cpu)](https://github.com/huggingface/diffusers/issues/239)" Know issue that has been reported to Hugging Face.
+Read the issue comments to see [how it can be fixed](https://github.com/huggingface/diffusers/issues/239#issuecomment-1236092655) by modifying the diffusers source code ...
+* You get an error saying: "[Cannot convert a MPS Tensor to float64 dtype as the MPS framework doesn't support float64.
+Please use float32 instead](https://github.com/huggingface/diffusers/issues/358)" Known issue that has been reported to Hugging Face.
+Read the issue comments to see [how it can be fixed](https://github.com/huggingface/diffusers/issues/358#issue-1361673427) by modifying the diffusers source code ...
+* If you try to generate an image using both an image and a text prompt, you'll get a brown image as the result.
+This used to work previously but is broken in the diffusers 0.3.0 release.
+[Issue reported](https://github.com/huggingface/diffusers/issues/462).